 People and cars everywhere.
 It is very popular.
 So what we do when we visit is go early and time it so that we are there for an early breakfast and then by the time we have finished we can browse through our selected shops as they open.

 It depends on what you are looking for though.
-There is a lot of competition in Berry when it comes to the cafes, so most are on their game and offer great food and coffee, just check them out as you walk around and then choose one to visit.
+There is a lot of competition in Berry when it comes to the cafes, so most are on their game and offer great food and coffee.
+Just check them out as you walk around and then choose one.

 There are a variety of homeware and kitchen stores all of which I love to browse, but my favourite is Haven & Space.
 I won’t describe it too much but if homewares are your thing then do yourself a favour and take a look.
 They have stores on both sides of the road in Albert Street (side street off the main) and have so many things from large to small that you won’t know where to look.

 My other favourite, particularly if you love candles and quilts (or homewares), is Candleberries located in the Stan Burt Arcade (you can find it next to Jetz Café on the main street).
 Say hello to Ray and tell him Cindy from Travel Charm says hello.
 Ray is passionate about his candles and is always helpful and friendly.
 Find more information here – Candleberries.

 And of course, there are lolly shops, gelato, antiques, clothing stores and more.
 It’s nice to spend time strolling up the main street and back.
 You never know what you might find.